slimphp/Slim-Website/docs/v4/objects/response.md

     <div><strong>Reminder</strong></div>
     <div>
         The Response object is immutable.
 This method returns a <em>copy</em>
-        of the Response object that has the appended header value.
+        of the Response object without the specified header.
     </div>
 </div>